 Are you a sole proprietor (not an incorporated business)?

-Once you have your business number registered for GST/HST you simply add the % GST/HST rate of the customer’s province on top of the amount you are charging to that customer.
-For example:
+Once you have your business number registered for GST/HST, every time you invoice someone, you simply add the % GST/HST rate of the customer’s province on top of the amount you are charging to that customer.